 There are seven cargo buildings on the airport property with a total of over 540,000 square feet of operational space.

-The array of shopping and dining opportunities offered at Washington Dulles includes nearly 100 privately-owned and operated food and retail shops located throughout the airport’s concourse buildings.
+The array of shopping and dining opportunities offered at Washington Dulles includes nearly 100 privately-owned and operated food and retail shops located throughout the airport.
 Many nationally and internationally recognized brands operate at Dulles.
 Concourse B is the centerpiece of the retail program, featuring 13,000 square feet of retail space.
 In all, the retail and restaurant program occupies more than 50,000 square feet at the airport.
-An airport-wide Food Redevelopment Program began in 2005 to address the changing needs of the traveling public.
-Since January of 2013, the shopping and dining concessions at Dulles Airport are managed by MarketPlace Development.
+An airport-wide Redevelopment Program began in 2013 to address the changing needs of the traveling public.

 View the Shopping and Dining Guide.

-Signature Flight Support and Landmark Aviation Dulles, Inc. serve as the Fixed Base Operators for the general aviation community.
+Signature Flight Support and Jet Aviation serve as the Fixed Base Operators for the general aviation community.

 Signature has a 67,000 square foot facility on the east side of the Airport.

-Landmark Aviation has an 84,000 square foot facility north of the Main Terminal on the west side of the Airport property.
+Jet Aviation has an 84,000 square foot facility north of the Terminal on the west side of the Airport property.

 Operations and Statistics